SamIsHuman/Easy-Weather/README.md

 # Latest Update(s)

-You can now see the AQI(Air Quality Index) for any city.
+You can now see the AQI(Air Quality Index) of/for any city.

 ## What You Get